Growing Underground Vaccine Market

 ‘Unauthorised vaccination drives were conducted at nine locations across Mumbai, which was brought to notice by Kandivli’s Hiranandani Heritage Society residents.'

 While it is refreshing to see news headlines showing a gradual pick-up in the pace of vaccination, the parallel rise in the number of fake vaccine drives is concerning.
 In response to this alarming trend, the authorities have now come up with measures to verify the authenticity of the vaccine administrators.
-In many cities, the municipal corporation will now check the CoWIN registration of all private Covid 19 vaccine centers that arrange vaccination drives for housing societies and corporates.
-Civic bodies have appointed nodal officers to tackle the menace of fake covid vaccines.
-Vigilant citizens are now doing better background checks of distributors and arrangers of the Covid vaccine.
-While there is a genuine intent and sincere effort to protect people from counterfeit Covid vaccines, enforcing guidelines and protocols have limitations.
-Also, punitive actions do little to undo the damage spurious and fake Covid vaccines can cause.
+In many cities, the municipal corporation will now check the CoWIN registration of all private Covid 19 vaccine centres that arrange vaccination drives for housing societies and corporations.
+Civic bodies have appointed nodal officers to tackle the menace of fake COVID-19 vaccines.
+Vigilant citizens are now doing better background checks of distributors and arrangers of the COVID-19 vaccine.
+While there is a genuine intent and sincere effort to protect people from counterfeit COVID-19 vaccines, enforcing guidelines and protocols has limitations.
+Also, punitive actions do little to undo the damage spurious and fake COVID-19 vaccines can cause.

-As an expert in anti-counterfeit technology, the founder of ACVISS technology, Vikas Jain, opines, ‘when vaccination slots are closing in fast, people get desperate.
+As an expert in anti-counterfeit technology, the founder of ACVISS technology, Vikas Jain, opines, ‘When vaccination slots are closing in fast, people get desperate.
 In such a scenario, the counterfeit market is bound to raise its deathly head.
 Stringent guidelines and vigilance are useful to catch culprits in hindsight.
 Often, when we rely solely on law enforcement, the crime has already happened, with dangerous consequences.
-In Covid vaccines, we need to understand the complex supply-chain, storage, and vaccine wastage issues associated with it.
+In COVID-19 vaccines, we need to understand the complex supply chain, storage, and vaccine wastage issues associated with it.
 The vaccines change many hands, and a single vaccination drive involves multiple stakeholders.

 Human depravity knows no bounds.
 But thankfully, the wonders of technology are just as limitless.
-Harnessing anti-counterfeit technology is a powerful way to detect, deter and destroy the market for fake covid vaccines.
+Harnessing anti-counterfeit technology is a powerful way to detect, deter and destroy the market for fake COVID-19 vaccines.